-- Cope serves as CU's kick off specialist; he has made seven total tackles (six solo) this season on special teams. - Cope has the edge over senior placekicker Kevin Eberhart in kick off distance, but Everhart has the edge in hang time.
-But as Hawkins said, "If you kick it out of the end zone it doesn't matter what your hang time is"
+- Cope serves as CU's kick off specialist; he has made eight total tackles (seven solo) this season on special teams.
+However, none have been of the "last man to get him" variety; he kinds of sneaks in there.
+He actually enjoys going up to make the tackle, although he says he would rather kick the ball deep enough where there is either a touchback or the returner is tackled before he can get to him. - Cope has the edge over senior placekicker Kevin Eberhart in kick off distance, but Everhart has the edge in hang time.
+But as Hawkins said, "If you kick it out of the end zone it doesn't matter what your hang time is."

-Lockridge suffered a concussion in practice the Tuesday before the Oklahoma game, but didn't tell trainers until Thursday of that week.
-He was held out of the Oklahoma game but played against Baylor and Kansas State.
-He had 14 carries for 90 yards and a touchdown against Miami (Ohio) with two potential touchdowns called back: a 9-yarder which was originally called a touchdown but then re-spotted at the 1-yard line and a 56-yarder voided because of a holding call.
+- Lockridge suffered a concussion in practice the Tuesday before the Oklahoma game, but didn't tell trainers until Thursday of that week.
+He was held out of the Oklahoma game but has played in every game since. - He had 14 carries for 90 yards and a touchdown against Miami (Ohio) with two potential touchdowns called back: a 9-yarder which was originally called a touchdown but then re-spotted at the 1-yard line and a 56-yarder voided because of a holding call.